BaseXdb/basex-dist/readme.txt

    bin/      start scripts
    data/     database directory
-   etc/      examples and DTD catalog files lib/      Java libraries, referenced by the start scripts repo/     XQuery modules webapp/   web contents, including RESTXQ scripts
+   etc/      examples, catalog files and module declarations (optional) lib/      Java libraries, referenced by the start scripts repo/     user-defined XQuery modules webapp/   contents for web applications, including RESTXQ scripts

  To improve your workflows with BaseX, just add the bin/ directory to your PATH variable, or move the start scripts to an already added